-She was appointed Minister for Arts, Heritage and the Gaeltacht on 11th July 2014.
+Josepha Madigan was appointed as Minister for Culture, Heritage and the Gaeltacht on 30th November 2017.

-Joe McHugh T.D. is Government Chief Whip and Minister of State at the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs with responsibility for Gaeilge, Gaeltacht and the Islands.
+Seán Kyne is Government Chief Whip and Minister of State at the Department of Culture, Heritage and the Gaeltacht with responsibility for Gaeilge, Gaeltacht and the Islands.

-He previously served as Minister of State for the Diaspora and International Development and before that he served as Minister of State for Gaeltacht Affairs and Natural Resources.
+He previously served as Minister of State at the Department of Rural and Community Development and the Department of Communications, Climate Action and Environment with responsibility for Natural Resources, Community Affairs, and Digital Development up to October 2018.
+He previously served as Minister of State for Gaeltacht Affairs and Natural Resources in May 2016.

 As a TD he has served on the Oireachtas Committee on Jobs, Enterprise and Innovation, as Vice Chair of the Oireachtas Committee on European Union Affairs, and as Chairman of the Fine Gael Committee on Arts, Heritage and the Gaeltacht.

 A native of Moycullen, Co.
 Galway, Minister of State Seán Kyne attended St. Mary’s College in Galway City before attaining a primary degree and Master’s degree in Agricultural Science at NUI, Galway and UCD respectively.
 For over a decade Minister of State Kyne worked as an agri-environmental consultant with particular responsibility for Rural Environmental Protection.

 From 2004 – 2011 Minister of State Kyne served as a member of Galway County Council and he was elected as the representative for the constituency of Galway West and Mayo South in Dáil Éireann in 2011.